 - Training – Whether adopting a puppy, or an adult dog, training will be needed.
 Force free, positive training methods should always be used.
 Have you considered whether you truly have the time to commit to training a new pet?
 If signing up for classes with an instructor, do you have the funds available and are you willing to commit to training your dog to become the best dog they can be?
 If you are considering a puppy, they cannot hold their bladder or bowels for a full work day.
 If you work full time, do you have someone you can trust that can let your pup out while you are at work?
 If adopting an animal that requires some behavioural modification, do you have the ability to appropriately manage the animals interactions and environment to ensure everyone’s safety while committing to consistent, positive training on an ongoing basis?

 - Regular Veterinary Care – All pets should see a qualified veterinarian annually for a health check up.
 Vaccinations need to be administered regularly.
-Heartworm, and flea/tick prevention is required as well regular deworming.
+Heartworm, and flea/tick prevention is required as well as regular deworming.

 - Emergency Veterinary Care – Do you have funds set aside for expenses if your pet faces a medical emergency?
 From ear or urinary tract infections, to trauma from an accident, all vets cost money!
 Do your research to make sure that you would be able to provide the care needed should your pet need emergency care.